-Jane Phare is a senior reporter for the New Zealand Herald
+Jane Phare is a senior journalist for the New Zealand Herald

 We are your advocate, Aotearoa.
 Uncovering stories that matter, asking hard-hitting questions of those in power, live-blogging sport events, monitoring the highs and lows of the NZX and providing Premium expert opinion and analysis.
 Bringing you distinctive, quality journalism and breaking news from across New Zealand and around the world.
 With specialists working together to create indepth reads, engaging video, and unmissable podcasts.